TDAI’s new home in renovated Pomerene Hall will open in June with 21,000 square feet of research, teaching, and innovation space.

 Shown at right: Rendering of the space looking west

-What was originally the university’s first women’s gymnasium will be transformed into an unprecedented environment for both teaching and research and the centerpiece of TDA’s collaborative spaces.
-The two-story space will house three state-of-the-art, co-located labs for building hardware, testing software, and conducting large-scale visualization analysis and data simulations.
-In addition to adaptive team environments, interactive displays, and glass boards, the Ideation Zone will also feature a Social Café with a 10-foot bar top and a large open space perfect for workshops and gatherings.
+What was originally the university’s first women’s gymnasium will be transformed into an unprecedented environment for both teaching and research.
+The two-story space will house three state-of-the-art labs for building hardware, testing software, and conducting large-scale visualization analysis and data simulations.
+In addition to adaptive team environments, interactive displays, and glass boards, the Ideation Zone will also feature a café and a large open space perfect for workshops and gatherings.